-The GDPR establishes “rules relating to the protection of natural persons with regard to the processing of personal data and rules relating to the free movement of personal data” to protect “fundamental rights and freedoms of natural persons and in particular their right to the protection of personal data.”
-Before the GDPR, European countries have had a hodgepodge of data privacy regulations.
-The EU adopted the GDPR in April 2016 to harmonize and standardize these various laws, creating a single data privacy rule for all the participating nations.
+The EU General Data Protection Regulation, or GDPR, established “rules relating to the protection of natural persons with regard to the processing of personal data and rules relating to the free movement of personal data” to protect “fundamental rights and freedoms of natural persons and in particular their right to the protection of personal data.”
+Before the GDPR, European countries had a hodgepodge of data privacy regulations.
+The EU enacted the GDPR in 2018 to harmonize and standardize these various laws, creating a single data privacy rule for all the participating nations.

 Second, note that the GDPR defines “personal data” quite broadly; an American concept of privacy likely doesn’t cover everything that the GDPR protects.
 “Personal data” includes “any information relating to an identified or identifiable natural person.”
 Of course, that definition encompasses a person’s name, any identification numbers, birth date and location information such as physical addresses or IP addresses.
 But it goes further, also including online identifiers, demographic information and “cultural or social identity” information.
 Avoid the compliance trap of redacting names and expecting that to suffice under the GDPR.
 Anything that can be used to identify a specific person — even if it takes a lot of work to figure out — is personal data protected by the GDPR.

 Third, you’ve probably noticed that we’ve referred to the personal data of European residents, not citizens.
 The GDPR actually protects the “personal data of data subjects who are in the Union,” which applies not just to citizens or residents but also to visitors and any natural person who can be found within the participating nations.

 How Does the GDPR Extend to U.S. Companies?